 The intellectual, social and artistic world in which Cassiano lived is key to understanding his interest in prints, what he collected and how they were organised.
 Order and system were at the heart of the collections as a whole and Cassiano’s practices reflect wider preoccupations.
 However, hierarchical presentation is only one aspect of the print collection that affects its organisation; another is what happens when images are viewed together in a sequence.
 These are complex matters that are slowly becoming better understood.
 The British Library collection of dal Pozzo prints together with those at Windsor Castle provides an incomparable opportunity to explore these subjects.

-Note to Reader: For a full account of the print collection along with catalogue raisonné of the prints, see Mark McDonald, The Print Collection of Cassiano dal Pozzo I: Ceremonies, Portraits and Genre, ed.
-Martin Clayton, Series C:I of The Paper Museum of Cassiano dal Pozzo: A Catalogue Raisonné (London, 2016).
-Part II on Architecture and Military History will be available shortly (London, 2017).
+Note to Reader: For a full account of the print collection along with catalogue raisonné of the prints, see Mark McDonald, The Print Collection of Cassiano dal Pozzo.
+Part I: Ceremonies, Costumes, Portraits and Genre (London 2016), and Part II: Architecture, Topography and Military Maps (London 2019), ed.
+Martin Clayton, part of The Paper Museum of Cassiano dal Pozzo: A Catalogue Raisonné.

 D. Freedberg, ‘From Hebrew and gardens to oranges and lemons: Giovanni Battista Ferrari and Cassiano dal Pozzo’, in Cassiano Atti 1989, p.37.